 Enhance your studies, gain invaluable experience and get a foot on the career leader.
 At Sussex, you can gain the skills for the graduate job market by going on a placement or internship with UK and international companies.

-A placement is a way to develop you skills in the work place so that when you leave Sussex, you can go on to a range of roles.
+A placement is a way to develop your skills in the workplace so that when you leave Sussex, you can go on to a range of roles.

 Placements can help you: